 To meet confidentiality requirements for our customers, stakeholders and staff, Skills Development Scotland has Confidentiality, Data Protection, Information Technology and Systems Policies in place and we ensure that staff are fully aware of these and the associated guidance in relation to your personal information.
 These also apply when we dispose of paper records and delete electronic information in ways that ensure that your information cannot be recreated.

-We may need to share some of your personal information with partners that work with us to deliver our services to you.
 Our partners are obliged to keep your information secure and to use the information only to fulfil specific and agreed purposes.
 We will check where possible that appropriate steps have been taken by the recipient to protect your information.
-If we need to share your personal information, we will first seek your consent before doing so.
+If we need to share your personal information and we do not have statutory obligation to do so we will ensure we have an appropriate legal basis for doing so.

-In certain circumstances we may need to share personal information about you, including sensitive personal information, without your consent or knowledge.
-This will only be done where the disclosure is necessary, for example to prevent a risk of harm to you or someone else.
+In certain limited circumstances we may need to share personal information about you, including special categories of personal information, without your consent or knowledge.
+This will only be done where the disclosure is necessary and in compliance with the law, for example to prevent a risk of harm to you or someone else.

-Skills Development Scotland delivers a range of National Training Programmes, working with public and private learning providers and colleges across the country to ensure that everyone in Scotland has the opportunity to develop their career.
-We also work with a range of other national and local initiatives with recognised partners such as Jobcentre Plus, local council employer services and employer recruitment initiatives to support you.
+Skills Development Scotland delivers a range of national training programmes, working with private learning providers and colleges across the country to ensure that everyone in Scotland has the opportunity to develop their career.
+We also work with a range of other national and local initiatives with recognised partners such as Jobcentre Plus, Local Council Employer Services and Employer Recruitment initiatives to support you.

-Skills Development Scotland ensures that our partners also follow the ICO "Privacy notices code of practice" in data sharing, data security, and control over who sees your information.
-Your consent to Skills Development Scotland sharing any personal, information is usually obtained when you sign and agree to support or learning from our partners.
+Your agreement that Skills Development Scotland may share any personal, information is usually obtained when you sign and agree to support or learning from our partners.
 Further information can be found by contacting your local SDS Centre or contacting the SDS Data Protection Officer at the address shown at the end of this notice.

 Any information that is supplied by cookies can help us to provide you with a better service and assists us to analyse the profile of our visitors.
-For example, if on a previous visit you went to, say, the 'Services for Individuals' pages, then we might find this out from your cookie and highlight educational information on a second visit.
+For example, if on a previous visit you went to, say, the 'Our Services' pages, then we might find this out from your cookie and highlight educational information on a second visit.